Create a vertical or horizontal bar chart

 - Click the "Toolbox icon" to open the configuration panel

-Configure the chart to fit your needs
+- Configure the chart to fit your needs

-- Click "Generate" see the result
+- Click "Generate" to view the result

 - Click "Save" to save the report